 Two things inspired me to gather these books together for today’s children’s book post.
-The first that I often have comments about their not being enough so called girly things on the site and the second being my son’s request to take ballet …but only with a class filled with boys.
+The first that I often receive comments about there not being enough so-called girly things on the site.
+The second being my son’s request to take ballet …but only with a class filled with boys.
 So we gathered books about dancing and decided to share.
 Enjoy!